 Send paper petitions to Democratic Services at the address at the bottom of the page.

 An e-petition can also be submitted online, allowing you to reach a wider audience.
 Once approved, you will be able to log in, view and monitor your petition, they must follow the same guidelines as paper petitions.Submit or view an e-petition

 Regulations made under the Local Government Act 2000 require every local authority to publish a verification number which is equal to five percent of the local government electorate on 15 February every year.

 This figure represents the number of signatures needed on a petition to hold a referendum to decide whether the authority's political structure should be subject to a constitutional change to operate a mayor and cabinet executive or the committee system.

 We encourage everyone to participate in our meetings.

-If you require any additional assistance, for example a hearing loop, help with access etc, or concerns about participation, please discuss them with the head of Democratic Services (contact details below.)
-We will do whatever we can to help or to reassure you.
+If you require any additional assistance, for example a hearing loop, help with access etc, or concerns about participation, please discuss them with Democratic Services via email@example.com.

 Publishing of meeting agendas and minutes